 Aziz: Like they stabbed the homeboy in the back with poison.

 Nadya: But what she said at the end about how Oregonians didn’t care about Black people or Native Americans was real.
 Our lady of diarrhea revenge.

 Tara: But I respected the fact that she didn’t bad mouth Osho in public, while he was out there calling her a “bitch.”
 Ugh.
 Not very guru like.

 Nadya: Yeah!
 Saying she just wanted to sleep with him!
 I was so mad.

 Tara: Also I think it was amazing that she managed to commandeer such respect in America.

 Tara: Like…this was in the 80s right?
-And she’s a brown migrant lady.
-Like pretty amazing that she was such a bad bitch culturally and just schooled Americans on their own Constitution.
+And she’s a brown immigrant lady.
+Pretty amazing that she was such a bad bitch and schooled Americans on their own constitution.
 And also she did end up running that nursing home at the end?
 Also she had amazing outfits.

 Nadya: Yeah ok so I felt like they didn’t break the law until they broke the law.
 The government was after them almost for no reason!

 Aziz: I think let’s talk about that some more.